Find Trade Colleges

 Top 10 Best Allied Health Professions Undergraduate Certificate Schools

 Our 2023 rankings named East Central College the best value school in Missouri for allied health professions students working on their undergraduate certificate.
-Located in the rural area of Union, East Central College is a public college with a small student population.
+Located in the rural area of Union, East Central College is a public school with a small student population.

 Saint Louis Community College undergraduate students pay an average of $5,130 in in-state tuition and fees each year.
 On average, allied health graduates from Saint Louis Community College take out $7,558 in student loans while working on their Undergraduate Certificate.

-The average tuition and fees for an in-state undergraduate at OTC are $5,216 a year.
+OTC undergraduate students pay an average of $5,216 in in-state tuition and fees each year.
 The average amount in student loans that allied health majors at OTC take out while working on their Undergraduate Certificate is $19,143.

-Read full report on Allied Health Professions at Ozarks Technical Community College
+Full Allied Health Professions at Ozarks Technical Community College Report

-A rank of #4 on this year’s list means Crowder College is a great value for allied health professions students working on their undergraduate certificate.
-Crowder College is a small public school located in the distant town of Neosho.
+The excellent undergraduate certificate programs at Crowder College helped the school earn the #4 place on this year’s ranking of the best value allied health professions schools in Missouri.
+Crowder College is a small public school located in the town of Neosho.

 The excellent undergraduate certificate programs at Jefferson College helped the school earn the #5 place on this year’s ranking of the best value allied health professions schools in Missouri.
-Located in the rural area of Hillsboro, JeffCo is a public school with a small student population.
+Located in the rural area of Hillsboro, JeffCo is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at JeffCo are $6,210 a year.